ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 * `input_format_import_nested_json` is not required to insert.
 * The Nested type is preserved in `SHOW CREATE TABLE`.
 Underneath this column is effectively a `Array(Tuple(Nested(method LowCardinality(String), path String, version LowCardinality(String))))`
-* As a result we are required to insert `request` as an array i.e.
+* As a result, we are required to insert `request` as an array i.e.

   ```json
   {